pixdevs/.github/profile/README.md

 ## 🤝 Contribution Guidelines

-We love open collaboration!
-If you want to get involved:
+### If you're interested in contributing, please check out our [Contribution Guidelines](https://github.com/pixdevs/ideabase/blob/main/CONTRIBUTE.md).

 1. **Fork the repo** and create your own branch.
-2. Work on your changes, add features, or fix bugs.
+2. Work on your changes, add features, or fix bugs and push to your fork.
 3. Submit a **pull request** with a detailed description of your changes.
+Our team will take care of the rest.
-4. If you’re contributing to discussions, just jump in!
+4. If you’re contributing to discussions, just jump in.
 We’re all ears for ideas, feedback, and suggestions.

 <!-- ## 📚 Useful Resources